microsoft/code-with-engineering-playbook/docs/observability/recipes-observability.md

 This dashboard recipe provides observability for AzDO pipelines by displaying various metrics (i.e. average runtime, run outcome statistics, etc.) in a table.
 Additionally, the second page of the template visualizes pipeline success and failure trends using Power BI charts.
 Documentation and setup information can be found in the project README.

-## Python Logger class for Application Insights using OpenCensus
+## Python Logger Class for Application Insights using OpenCensus

 This repository contains "AppLogger" class which is a python logger class for Application Insights using Opencensus.
 It also contains sample code that shows the usage of "AppLogger".